 The people of Northern B.C. have a unique understanding of what it's like to live and work in some of the most beautiful landscapes in the world—they understand the phrase "Supernatural British Columbia" in a way few others can.

-And hand-in-hand with the spectacular surroundings—trees and mountains, rivers and lakes, oceanscapes and landscapes and just good old fresh air—the region has given rise to a more relaxed, friendlier way of life.
+Hand-in-hand with the spectacular surroundings—trees and mountains, rivers and lakes, oceans and landscapes and fresh air—the region has given rise to a more relaxed, friendlier way of life.
 Living in largely supportive, close-knit communities, locals and newcomers enjoy the inherent friendliness that so often comes with small town living.

 Here are some of the perks of life and work in Northern B.C.

 Experience all four seasons right in your backyard—Northern B.C. offers incredible recreation opportunities year round.
 Outdoor winter sports focus on skiing, snowshoeing, ice fishing, snowmobiling and, in some communities, dogsledding; while in the summer, hiking, biking, canoeing, kayaking, horseback riding and some of the best fishing in the world are all on the list of great recreational pursuits.

 Northern B.C. has a rich history that shows itself in community events, the arts, and a wide variety of festivals.
 First Nations culture as well as theatre, dance, music and visual arts with roots from all over the world play a part in the North's thriving arts scene.

 Community-minded festivals such as Kitimat's multicultural Canada Day celebrations, the Bulkley Valley Fall Fair in Smithers, and the Edge of the World Music Festival on Haida Gwaii—as well as many other festivals throughout the year—delight visitors and locals alike.

 Sense of Community